 You can say: “I’ve already got paper orders on the shop floor and people copy everything into Excel – do I really need special software to get similar data?”.

 Paper orders have many disadvantages – where one of the biggest is a DELAY IN ENTERING DATA (it takes time to copy data into Excel).

 1. You don’t react fast enough and aren’t able to catch your employee „red-handed” once the norms are subpar.

 2. You aren’t able to find the real reasons for low efficiency, because having so many orders you can’t remember what happened a few days ago.

 3. Your employees fail to fill out documents or they do it post factum, so the data you receive is incomplete or incorrect.

-4. You waste money on paying for copying data into Excel – it can cost you more then a 6-month software subscription fee.
+4. You waste money on paying for copying data into Excel – it can cost you more than a 6-month software subscription fee.

-Imagine how your work would change, when you could open the software and check in 2 minutes what’s happening on the shop floor while having a cup of coffee in the comfort of your house.
+Imagine how your work would change, when you could open the software and check what’s happening on the shop floor while having a cup of coffee in the comfort of your house.

-Please bear in mind that all disadvantages you read about regard filling paper orders / keeping work notebooks, but not employees themselves.
-If in you industry it is important for the employee to have actual data at their working station without going to computer desk, you can do it with one click and generate for them paper production orders with bar codes.
+Please bear in mind that all disadvantages you read about regarding filling paper orders / keeping work notebooks, but not employees themselves.
+If in your industry it is important for the employee to have actual data at their working station without going to the computer desk, you can do it with one click and generate for them paper production orders with bar codes.

 Calculating production in practice – learn how much it really cost you to produce a particular detail